rydawnshootingstar/graphQLOL/README.md

 -   graphql-yoga is an easy to use graphql server

 Creating a schema is the first order of business.
 Think about the types of data the API will be serving up.
 These types will be defined in a string that contains graphQL code.

+# Reading Data

+To read from your GraphQL API, you need to define a Type called Query.
+The objects in the query definition follow the pattern of [name]: [returned value].

 ```
 const typeDefs = `